June 2018: Glossy Black & other cockatoos

 What to record & photograph

 The location, the number of birds (including sex & age - adult/juvenile - if apparent), their behaviour and - if feeding - what type of trees they are using.
-Try to get a photo of the birds, but if this is not possible or if they have moved on, photograph evidence of their feeding.
+Try to get a photo of the birds, but if this is not possible or if they have moved on, photograph evidence of their feeding and of the feed tree.
 Remember that we are keen to record any species of cockatoo, not only the Glossy Black-Cockatoos.

 Recording a sighting without a photo - for experienced bird watchers